 I know, you heard evolution, but don’t throw the baby out with the bathwater, as my mother used to say.

-Dunbar’s Number has been in a ton of books and also in a ton of studies.
-I’m not an evolutionist, but there’s been plenty of studies to show that the number is about the average.
+Dunbar’s Number has been featured and analyzed in numerous books and studies.
+I’m not an evolutionist, but there’s been plenty of studies to show the number is about the average.
 Bigger groups via technology don’t disprove the theory: they are audiences, not communities.

 However, it takes a lot of time and work to get to a community of 150 – the research suggests half the time you spend with a group has to be spent in “social grooming” (which some theorize is, for us, social communication).
 Most groups are far smaller than that.
 That LifeWithAlacrity article above looks at Dunbar’s Number in relation to online multiplayer groups and sees the vast majority of groups have sizes around the 30s, 60s, 80s, 100s, and 130s.